kavin-J/stormpath-sdk-java/docs/source/about.rst

   The |project| is a drop-in plugin for Servlet-based web applications that makes it *incredibly* simple to add user management and authentication to your Java-based web application.

-.. only:: springboot

-  The |project| aims to completely automate all user registration, login, authentication and authorization workloads as well as properly secure your web app.
-It is completely flexible - use only the functionality you need or leverage the entire feature set.

 .. only:: sczuul

   .. include:: about_sczuul.rst

+.. only:: not servlet or not sczuul

+  The |project| aims to completely automate all user registration, login, authentication and authorization workloads as well as properly secure your web $apptype.
+It is completely flexible - use only the functionality you need or leverage the entire feature set.

 Who should use Stormpath?
 -------------------------

 Stormpath is a powerful and secure service.
-The |project| makes it even easier to use in web applications on the JVM, but it might not be for everyone!
+The |project| makes it even easier to use in web ${apptype}s on the JVM, but it might not be for everyone!

 You might want to use Stormpath if: